abtzpro/abtzpro/README.md

 - 📫 How to reach me [My Professional Portfolio](https://abtzpro.github.io)

-- 📄 Know about my experiences [https://profile.indeed.com/p/adamr-4wmh39q](https://profile.indeed.com/p/adamr-4wmh39q)
+- 📄 Want To Hire Me?
+Here's My Resume. [https://profile.indeed.com/p/adamr-4wmh39q](https://profile.indeed.com/p/adamr-4wmh39q)

-- ⚡ Fun fact **I live, eat, and sleep anything cybersecurity.
-Seriously, my free time is spent, developing, researching, and tinkering.**
+- ⚡ Fun fact **I live, eat, and sleep anything cyber, IT, or Tech.
+My free time is spent, developing, researching, and tinkering.
+I rarely watch tv or play games.
+I prefer to develop, defend, or learn instead.
+Friends will oft refer to me as "The Digital Robin Hood" or "The Mad Scientist"**

 - ⚡ Fun fact **I am a long since reformed blackhat that earned the original handle of @HammerOfJustice and took the handle @abtzpro as a reformed and dedicated ethical penetration tester, bounty hunter,  and developer, with an unshakable moral compass**